Main menu

 Conclusion: Angry people are more likely to show negative effects of violent video games.

-12) The good, the bad and the ugly: A meta-
+12) The good, the bad and the ugly: A meta-analytic review of positive and negative effects of violent video games.
+Ferguson et al. (2007).

 Conclusion: Once corrected for publication bias, studies of video game violence provide no support for the hypothesis that playing violent video games is associated with higher aggression.
 Playing violent video games is associated with higher visuospatial cognition.
 Violent video games do not seem to actually cause violence in players.